EFTEC/ChaosMachineOne/README.md

 ```

 ## version
+* 1.13
+  * Type hinting for the code.
 * 1.12 2022-01-03
   * added random seed to the constructor.
 By default, the random seed is generated using the microseconds of the processor.
   * fixed the precision of some operations